 represents a credible threat to the physical safety of such intimate partner or child; or (ii) by its terms explicitly prohibits the use, attempted use, or threatened use of physical force against such intimate partner or child that would reasonably be expected to cause bodily injury.

 Any Firearm Owner's Identification Card in the

 possession of the respondent, except as provided in subsection (b), shall be ordered by the court to be turned over to the local law enforcement agency.
-The local law enforcement agency shall immediately mail the card to the Department of State Police Firearm Owner's Identification Card Office for safekeeping.
+The local law enforcement agency shall immediately mail the card to the Illinois State Police Firearm Owner's Identification Card Office for safekeeping.
 The court shall issue a warrant for seizure of any firearm in the possession of the respondent, to be kept by the local law enforcement agency for safekeeping, except as provided in subsection (b).
 The period of safekeeping shall be for the duration of the order of protection.
 The firearm or firearms and Firearm Owner's Identification Card, if unexpired, shall at the respondent's request, be returned to the respondent at the end of the order of protection.
-It is the respondent's responsibility to notify the Department of State Police Firearm Owner's Identification Card Office.
+It is the respondent's responsibility to notify the Illinois State Police Firearm Owner's Identification Card Office.